Graph Neural Networks Powered by Encoder Embedding for Improved Node Learning: Conclusion

 \section{Conclusion}

-In this work, we introduced the GEE-powered GNN (GG) method, grounded in the core insight that improved feature initialization can mitigate the well-known challenges associated with random initializations in graph Neural networks, such as slow convergence and convergence to suboptimal solutions.
-Through extensive experiments on both synthetic and real-world datasets, we demonstrated that GG consistently enhances performance across node-level tasks.
-For node clustering, the GEE-based warm-start enables GG to better explore the optimization landscape, leading to faster convergence and superior clustering quality.
-For node classification, where the loss function is task-specific and the optimization may trade off between global and local structure, our concatenated variant GG-C strikes an effective balance, retaining global information from GEE while benefiting from local refinement through GNN.
+In this work, we introduced the GEE-powered GNN framework, motivated by the hypothesis that informative node features can substantially improve upon random initializations in graph neural networks, alleviating issues such as slow convergence and suboptimal solutions.
+Through extensive experiments on both synthetic and real-world datasets, we demonstrated that the proposed method consistently enhances performance across node-level tasks.
+For node clustering, the GEE-based warm-start leads to faster convergence and superior clustering quality.
+For node classification, our concatenated variant achieves excellent performance by retaining the global information captured by GEE while benefiting from the local refinements introduced by the GNN.

-These findings point to a promising direction in GNN research: rather than focusing solely on deeper or more sophisticated neural architectures, substantial improvements can be achieved by designing more principled initialization strategies.
+These findings point to a promising direction in GNN research: rather than focusing solely on deeper or more sophisticated neural architectures, substantial improvements can be achieved by adopting high-quality feature initialization.
 Such strategies act as a form of implicit regularization, improving generalization and reducing the risk of overfitting, particularly in low-label or semi-supervised settings.
-Among many graph embedding algorithms, we chose GEE for its statistical properties and computational efficiency, providing a theoretical-sound node features with minimal overhead.
+Among the many available graph embedding algorithms, we chose GEE for its statistical consistency and computational scalability, but other initialization strategies could certainly be explored in future work.

 The broader implications of this work extend beyond graph learning.
-The idea of leveraging statistically informed, structure-aware initializations can be applied to a wide range of neural architectures.
-There are multiple avenues for future research, such as extensions to dynamic or temporal graphs where initialization may adapt to evolving structure, and generalization to non-graph domains such as recommendation systems or vision, where a combination of pretrained features and local refinement could be similarly beneficial.
+The idea of leveraging statistically informed, structure-aware initializations is applicable to a wide range of neural network architectures, both for graph-structured and conventional data.
+Several promising directions remain, including exploring alternative warm-start strategies and deeper architectures; extending the approach to dynamic or temporal graphs, where initializations can adapt to evolving structure; and investigating applications in domains such as recommendation systems or computer vision, where combining pretrained global features with local refinement may offer similar advantages.

-\begin{IEEEbiography} [{ }]{Shiyu Chen received the B.E. degree in computer science from Sun Yat-sen University, Guangzhou, China, in 2024.
-He is currently pursuing the M.S. degree in data science at Johns Hopkins University.
-His research interests include graph neural networks, random graph models, and statistical learning on graphs.} \end{IEEEbiography}